-The strength of the mathematics program at Virginia Tech is in its strong career orientation, where there are four different graduation paths that you may follow, and in its faculty, where there is a strong emphasis in both teaching excellence and research.
-Both of these features are essential toward the development of your potential in mathematics, and you should analyze them carefully in any college or university that you are considering.
+The mathematics program at Virginia Tech has a strong career orientation, with four different graduation paths that you may follow.
+Across all four paths, our faculty emphasize both teaching excellence and research innovation.
+Both of these features are essential toward the development of your potential in mathematics.

 The Traditional option is the most flexible of our degree options.
 It ensures a comprehensive, well-rounded curriculum of foundational courses in analysis and algebra, while allowing the student the largest range of choices at the advanced level.
 Accordingly, students find the traditional option great preparation for graduate study, and it can also be adapted to a wide range of careers.

 The Applied Computational Mathematics (ACM) option focuses on advanced courses in numerical analysis, scientific computing, and differential equations.
 This reflects its original development in collaboration with engineers, but in fact, these required courses are the core mathematical concepts behind a wide and growing collection of applied sciences.

 Techniques which employ combinatorics and discrete mathematics are being used in almost every area where mathematical computations are found.
 In response to this area's increased importance and utility, the Department has developed the ADM (Applied Discrete Mathematics) option, in which the student is given exposure to fundamental ideas and techniques in discrete mathematics and combinatorics.
 Since computers are central in these applications we also require the students in this option to develop a strong foundation in Computer Science.